Miserlou/Zappa/README.md

 _(Please note that commands which take over 30 seconds to execute may time-out.
 See [this related issue](https://github.com/Miserlou/Zappa/issues/205#issuecomment-236391248) for a work-around.)_

-#### Let's Encrypt SSL Domain Certification and Installation
+#### SSL Certification

 If you want to use Zappa applications on a custom domain or subdomain, you'll need to supply a valid SSL certificate.

-Fortunately for you, Zappa can automatically create and install free valid SSL certificates using Let's Encrypt!
+Zappa gives you three options here: Custom SSL certificates, AWS Certificate Manager-generated certificates, and Let's Encrypt certificates.

-If your domain is located within an AWS Route 53 Hosted Zone and you've defined `domain` and `lets_encrypt_key` (ex: `openssl genrsa 2048 > account.key`) settings, all you need to do is:
+If your domain is located within an AWS Route 53 Hosted Zone and you've defined settings for `domain` and either `certificate`, `certificate_arn` or `lets_encrypt_key` (ex: `openssl genrsa 2048 > account.key`), all you need to do is:

     $ zappa certify production